 Friend and St. John’s-born filmmaker Roger Maunder calls her “the fighting Newfoundlander,” while Alana Walsh-Giovannini, co-founder of the ovarian cancer charity Belles with Balls NL, says, “She makes it easy for us to laugh at ourselves but not to make fun of ourselves … If anything, she’s raised up the perception of Newfoundlanders.”

 The charity leader beams from the sidelines as Maunder films Walsh.
 It’s for a public service announcement at Memorial University’s Signal Hill campus for the St. John’s Lady Ball she’ll host in May in support of ovarian cancer research.
-Decked out in a red suit and fuchsia shirt, which pop against the snowy St. John’s Harbour and the city in the window behind her, Walsh rhymes off the script with an ease of delivery and comedic timing that delights gathered onlookers.
+Decked out in a red suit and fuchsia shirt, which pop against the snowy St. John’s Harbour in the window behind her, Walsh rhymes off the script with an ease of delivery and comedic timing that delights gathered onlookers.

 “She’s been through some difficult and challenging times, as most of us have, but again, perseverance, strength and humour,” Walsh-Giovannini adds.
 “It’s a Lady Ball, and we figure she had the biggest lady balls that we know.”